-Moreover, empowering women educationally has been accompanied by progress in enabling them to benefit from available health services, leading to tangible improvement in general health, with declining incidence rates of certain diseases and total eradication of others.
-As a result, life expectancy increased to 75.5 years for females and 73.1 years for males in 2007.
+Moreover, empowering women educationally has been accompanied by progress in enabling them to benefit from available health services, leading to tangible improvement in general health, with a declining incidence of certain diseases and total eradication of others.
+As a result, life expectancy increased to 74.3 years for females and 72.2 years for males in 2008.

 Entry of women into the labour market was slow in the early stages of development.
 The rate of their participation in the labour market was as low as 5.4% until the end of 1992.
 However, continued development, particularly in education, had a positive impact.
-As a consequence, the rate of participation of women in the labour market increased to 14% in 2007.
+As a consequence, the rate of participation of women in the labour market increased to 11.5% in 2008.
 These still low rates are typical of Arab societies, where participation of women is low compared to other parts of the world.
 Therefore, intensive efforts are required to create diversified job opportunities for women in the Arab Region.
 It is worth noting in this regard that job opportunities for women are concentrated mainly in the education sector.